How To Watch “Gladiator” From Anywhere: The Historical Epic Continues

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 It’s been over 20 years, but Maximus Decimus Meridius’s journey from powerful Roman commander to common gladiator still haunts us.
 As one of the highest-grossing movies of 2000, Ridley Scott’s “Gladiator” captured the hearts and eyes of critics and viewers alike.
-“Gladiator II” premieres in November 2024 to our movie-loving delight, and we’re ready for it.
+“Gladiator II” premiered in November 2024 to our movie-loving delight, and we were ready for it.

-From what we can glean from the trailer, the epic Roman story picks up where “Gladiator” left off, with a new gladiator entering the arena.
+The epic Roman story picks up where “Gladiator” left off, with a new gladiator entering the arena.
 The new gladiator?
-It’s grown-up Lucius, the unexpected son left behind by Russell Crowe’s character, Maximus, in the first film.
+The fierce and mysterious Hano, who is revealed to be Lucius.
+Twist, Lucius is actually the unexpected son left behind by Russell Crowe’s character, Maximus, in the first film.
+Although the sequel doesn't feature Russell Crowe, it does feature other familiar faces, such as Connie Nielsen (Lucilla) and Tim McInnerny (Senator Thraex).
+Plus, we were happy to see A-lister additions like Denzel Washington and Pedro Pascal.

 If you’re gearing up for the “Gladiator II” sequel like we are, you may be wondering how to watch “Gladiator.”
 We’ve got you covered.